 The medical tourism industry in Barbados is currently very small.
 There is very little active recruitment of medical tourists to the country outside of the Barbados Fertility Centre, although other specialist clinics are attempting to export their services to the international market.
-However, the creation of the Health and Wellness Tourism Task Force and its associated activities, as well as the large investment plans by the

-American World Clinics Barbados corporation that have already been put into motion, both suggest that medical tourism may become a larger issue in the country in coming years.
+However, the creation of the Health and Wellness Tourism Task Force and its associated activities as well as the large investment plans by the American World Clinics Barbados corporation that have begun to be put into concrete motion both suggest that medical tourism may become a larger issue in the country in coming years.